-Don’t be a “hider”
+Don't Be a "Hider"

 When my asthma became more bothersome in my teens I especially didn't want any of my classmates to know.
 Kids can be mean and I definitely didn't want anyone to know I had asthma.

-When one of my classmates noticed I had been missing for awhile she came to look for me & found me in pretty rough shape.
-911 was called & off to the hospital I went in the back of an ambulance with full lights & sirens blaring.
-Looking back that could have potentially been avoided if my classmates knew I had asthma or if I would have asked for help before my breathing really got out of hand.
+When one of my classmates noticed I had been missing for a while, she came to look for me and found me in pretty rough shape.
+She called 911 and off to the hospital I went in the back of an ambulance with full lights and sirens blaring.
+Looking back, that could have potentially been avoided if my classmates knew I had asthma or if I would have asked for help before my breathing really got out of hand.

-I don't remember a lot of what happened that day but I do remember trying to not draw attention to myself when I could barely breathe and my heart felt like it was beating out of my chest which severely kicked up my asthma as well.
-I remember telling the doctors and medical staff that were surrounding me that I was "fine" and just needed some time for everything to calm down.
+I don't remember a lot of what happened that day, but I do remember trying not to draw attention to myself.
+I could barely breathe and my heart felt like it was beating out of my chest, which severely kicked up my asthma as well.
+I remember telling the doctors and medical staff that I was "fine" and just needed some time for everything to calm down.
 I was pretty adamant about it.
-The doctors strongly disagreed and made the call to 911 despite my protest and off I went in the back of an ambulance again.
+The doctors strongly disagreed and made the call to 911--despite my protest--and off I went in the back of an ambulance again.

-The truth is, there is NOTHING to be embarrassed about.
+The truth is, asthma is NOTHING to be embarrassed about.
 It's a part of me.
 It makes up part of my identity but it does not define me.
 It took me many years to come to this realization and to accept this fact.

 We all need a support system.
-They love and care for me and my own stubbornness shouldn't stand in the way of that.
+They love and care for me, and my own stubbornness shouldn't stand in the way of that.
 I've come to realize that it's no big deal using my inhaler in public or in front of others.
 If they ask questions I use it as a teaching moment to educate about my disease.